thaskoo/codeX_ReleaseOneNarrativeWorkbook/README.md

 }
 ```
+If the above is in a file called greeter2.js.

-You can use it from greetings_test2.js in the same folder as if the above is in a file called greeter2.js like this.
+You can use it from greetings_test2.js in the same folder, like this:

 ```